Do Kids from Bilingual Families Start Talking Later?

 While working with “D,” it was determined that the reason his English was improving (although unclear) and his Arabic was declining was because he was hearing English for more hours in the day as compared to the amount of time he was hearing Arabic.
 I told the parents to begin supplementing all Arabic communication with English.
 For example, if he requested “milk” in English, he should be given the word in Arabic and visa versa.
 After 1 year of therapy (2 times per week), he was noticed to make significant improvement in both languages.
 So much so, that his intelligibility was at 75-85% in therapy.

 “D’s” progress in therapy was also due to his parents being very involved and inquisitive about their roles.
 They constantly asked for handouts, suggestions and gave me feedback from “D’s” teachers.
 That will be key in your child’s success, as well.

 A study was completed by Barbara Zurer Pearson (University of Miami) and Sylvia C. Fernandez (University of Maryland) in 2001, which looked at the patterns of vocabulary growth in bilingual infants and toddlers.
 They took 20 children from birth and followed them over a period of 2 years to see what their language development looked like.
 The study was very long and very involved, but they concluded several different things:

 Bilingual children are not behind in their speech development compared to monolingual children; they are just learning at a slower rate.

-Read more about how to teach language thorough play!
+Read more about how to teach language through play!